 At the end of August 2013, a PSSM course was conducted for the Ministry of Defence executives.
-During this course, 19 officials were trained on the OSCE's best practices for effective SALW management of and conventional ammunition.
+During this course, 19 officials were trained on the OSCE's best practices for effective management of SALW and conventional ammunition.
 Two other PSSM courses are planned in December 2013 for junior staff serving at storage sites.
-During this period, the OSCE and Ministry of Defence destroyed 51 MANPADS and 97 antitank guided missiles (ATGMs).
+During this period, the OSCE and Ministry of Defence destroyed 51 MANPADS and 97 anti-tank guided missiles (ATGMs).

 The project is partially funded by the EU Council Decision 2012/662/CFSP in support of activities to reduce the illicit trade in and excessive accumulation of SALW in the OSCE region.
-Other donors to the project include Finland, the UK and the USA.
+Other donors to the project include Finland, the United Kingdom and the United States of America.